 33.x.y1 Capability signaling

-An MLD can indicate capability to support exchanging frames simultaneously on a set of affiliated STAs to another MLD.
-An MLD that supports multiple links can announce whether it can support transmission on one link concurrent with reception on the other link for each pair of links.
+An MLD can indicate capability to support exchanging frames simultaneously by affiliated STAs on a set of links to another MLD in TBD capability field/element.
+The capability field/element indicates the MLD is a multi-radio MLD or other types of MLD.
+(Motion 26) A multi-radio MLD operating on multiple links can announce whether it can support transmission on one link concurrent with reception on the other link for each pair of links, in which case the pair of link is STR or NSTR.
 The two links of each link pair are on different channels.
+(Motion 38, Motion 46)

-Note - If an MLD can support transmission on link 1 concurrent with reception on link2, but cannot support transmission on link2 concurrent with reception on link1, this pair of links will be non-STR.
+Note - If an MLD can support transmission on link 1 concurrent with reception on link2, but cannot support transmission on link2 concurrent with reception on link1, this pair of links is NSTR.

-The details of capability signaling are TBD.
+(Motion 122)

+The ability of a non-AP MLD to perform STR on a pair of setup links may change after multi-link setup.
+The non-AP MLD may use TBD signaling on any enabled link to inform the AP MLD about the ability change to perform STR.

+(Motion 112, #SP4)

+The limitation of updating frequency of the ability to perform STR is TBD.(Motion 112, #SP4)

-Straw Poll: Do you support to incorporate the proposed draft text in this document 11-20/1320r3 to the TGbe Draft 0.1?
+Straw Poll: Do you support to incorporate the proposed draft text in this document 11-20/1320r8 to the TGbe Draft 0.1?